ThisWeekGhana.com becomes the D-O-T

 E. Ablorh-Odjidja, Ghanadot

-But before we ruin the effects of Obama victory by describing or associating it with something that it is not, let us first recognize that his election will be welcomed by many in the world for various reasons, among which hatred for or dislike of President Bush will be one.
+But before we ruin the effects of Obama's victory by describing or associating it with something that it is not, let us first recognize that his election will be welcomed by many in the world for various reasons, among which hatred for or dislike of President Bush will be one.

-Obama’s victory is also a lesson in democratic dispensation.
 He has been elected on a political party’s ticket; a party not founded as a result of a coup; nor coerced into existence in the wake of a violent upheaval.

 He said, “"If there is anyone out there who still doubts that America is a place where anything is possible; who still wonders if the dream of our founders is alive; who still questions the power of our democracy, tonight is your answer…"